The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Convergence of the fixed points

-\begin{proof} This follows from the previous proposition combined with the results in \cite{mc}.
-Indeed, it is shown in \cite{mc} that when $v$ is taken as a minimizer of the Kantorovich functional, then the the map \ref{eq:y mapsto x as exp} is well-defined a.e. wrt $\nu$ and the corresponding transport plan is the unique optimal transport plan (the result in \cite{mc} is a Riemannian version of Brenier's theorem in $\R^{n}$ \cite{br}; see also\cite{c-e} for a direct proof in the torus setting).
-Since $\nu$ has full support it follows that the minimizer $v$ is uniquely determined modulo additive constants and since $u=v^{*}$ so is the limit of $u^{(k)}.$ \end{proof} The previous theorem applies more generally as soon as a unique Borel optimal map exists (see for example \cite[Thm 10.38]{v2} for conditions on $c$ ensuring that this is the case).
+\begin{proof} This will be shown to follow from the previous theorem combined with results in \cite{v2}, generalizing Brenier's theorem in $\R^{n}$ \cite{br} and its Riemannian version in \cite{mc} (and, in particular, \cite{c-e}, concerning the torus case).
+After passing to a subsequence, as in the previous theorem, we may assume that $u^{(k)}\rightarrow u:=u^{(\infty)}$ and that $v^{(k)}\rightarrow v:=(\chi_{X_{\mu}}+u)^{c}.$ In particular, $v$ is $c-$convex.
+Denote by $\gamma$ the corresponding optimal transport plan, furnished by the previous theorem, which is supported in the subset of $X\times Y$ where $u+v+c=0.$ Hence, it follows from \cite[Thm 10.41]{v2} (and its proof) that the Borel map $y\mapsto\text{exp}_{y}(\nabla v)$ is the unique optimal transport (Borel) map, pushing forward $\nu$ to $\mu.$ Since $Y$ is assumed to be a topological domain it follows that $v$ is uniquely determined on $Y,$ modulo additive constants (see \cite[Remark 10.30]{v2}).
+Now, by formula \ref{eq:u in theorem as a Legendre transform twice} we have $u=v^{c}$ and since $u(x_{0})=0$ it follows that $u$ is uniquely determined.
+But, as shown in the proof of the previous theorem, we have $v=(u+\chi_{X_{\nu}})^{c}$ and hence $v$ is also uniquely determined (i.e. not only determined modulo an additive constant).
+Next, since, by assumption, $Y=Y_{\nu}$ formula \ref{eq:u in theorem as a Legendre transform twice} says that $(u+\chi_{X_{\nu}})^{cc}=u.$ In general, $w^{ccc}=w^{c}$ for any function $w$ and hence it follows that $(u+\chi_{X_{\nu}})^{c}=u^{c}$ which shows that $v=u^{c}.$ \end{proof} The previous theorem applies more generally as soon as a unique Borel optimal map exists (see for example \cite[Thm 10.38]{v2} for conditions on $c$ ensuring that this is the case).